Non Resident Landlord: Guide to Irish Tax Returns

 Non-resident landlords have two different options when it comes to collecting rent and paying tax on those earnings.

-- You can nominate an Irish-resident “collection agent” to file and pay your taxes for you.
+- You can nominate an Irish-resident “collection agent” such as Tax Return Plus to manage your Irish tax filing.

 - Your tenants can withhold the rental income tax rate (20%) of their rent and pay this directly to the Revenue Commissioners on your behalf.
 You will then claim this as a credit when you file your income tax return.